GlovePIEPreservation/GlovePIE/README.md

 ### How to use:
-Please visit [carlkenner](https://sites.google.com/site/carlkenner/glovepie)'s website (the original creator of this program) which has all the information about how to use this program.
+Please visit [carlkenner](https://sites.google.com/site/carlkenner/glovepie)'s website (the original creator of this program) which has all the official information about how to use this program.
+Because the site is starting to deteriorate over time, I have copied all the information to this repository's [Wiki](https://github.com/Ravbug/GlovePIE/wiki).

 ### Copyright
 I did not make this program.
 [Carl Kenner](https://sites.google.com/site/carlkenner/glovepie) created it, however he moved it to a different site which no longer works.
 If he would like me to remove this repository, contact me, and I will remove it.